A2P 10DLC Documentation

 Privacy

-BuildCrux does not share recipient phone numbers with third parties for marketing purposes.
-Phone numbers are used solely to deliver messages on behalf of the contractor who collected them.
-See our Privacy Policy for full data-handling disclosures, including the SMS sub-processors (Twilio, GoHighLevel) we use for message delivery.
+BuildCrux does not share phone numbers with third parties for marketing or promotional purposes.
+Mobile information and SMS opt-in consent are not transferred to any third parties or affiliates for marketing or promotional purposes.
+See our Privacy Policy for full data-handling disclosures, including the SMS sub-processors we use for message delivery.

 Terms